-The purpose of this report is to present an updated Heritage Permit By-law to Council.
-Both the Ontario Heritage Act, 2005 and the Municipal Act, 2001 authorizes municipalities, by by-law, to delegate certain powers to employees or officials of the municipality.
-The update to this by-law has been recognized as a key priority in 2021 and identified in the Planning & Development operational plan for 2024.
+Both the Ontario Heritage Act, 2005 and the Municipal Act, 2001 authorizes municipalities, through by-law, to delegate certain powers to employees or officials of the Municipality.
+The update to this by-law has been identified in the Planning & Development operational plan for 2024.
 The objective of the update of the current Heritage Permit By-law (By-law Number 097-2009) is to eliminate contradictions and inconsistencies, to streamline the approval process through the creation of a three-stream heritage approvals process for applications under the Ontario Heritage Act, and to formalize processes related to the administration of the heritage permits.

-This By-law is meant to complement the Corporation-wide Delegation of Authority By-law, which is forthcoming.
+This By-law is meant to complement the Corporation-wide Delegation of Authority By-law No. 042-2024.